 PR Rep: Maybe we should move on to the next question…

 Jonas: Yeah…um…sure…The years following your rise to fame, you were in the headlines weekly it seemed.
 But more and more the articles printed were less about your military endeavors and more about your moonlighting and your celebrity lovers.

 Captain Michael: Ah, Julie…She was a firecracker, was she not?
-Unfortunately our union was based more on politics than passion.
+Unfortunately, our union was based more on politics than passion.
 After our highly publicized moon wedding, she went back to earth and I went back out to deep space.
-Both her career and my public approval rating were sent through the roof, but when the cameras turned off there was not enough foundation to keep us afloat.
-It’s heartbreaking, really…And then when word got out of my…umm…infedelities, the marriage just crumbled.
+Both her career and my public approval rating were sent through the roof, but when the cameras turned off there was just not enough foundation to keep us afloat.
+It’s heartbreaking, really…And then when word got out of my…umm…infidelities, the marriage just crumbled.

 Jonas: I do recall when the story broke.
 I believe the number of alleged mistresses who had come forward was thirty-seven.

 Captain Michael: Amazing is it not?
 I would have never in a million years have thought that human sperm would be compatible with the reproductive organs of an alien species…but here we are.

 Jonas: Are you saying that there were…bastard children?

 PR Rep: That’s not at all what the Captain is saying…Is there a point to all this?

 Jonas: Well, yes.
 It was about this time that public opinion of you on Earth started to fall, especially among women.
 I wondered if it was this shift in popularity, and the drugs, of course, that may be partly responsible for the destruction of the moon orbiting Romillia6.